-The University of Washington Bothell and Cascadia College Campus Library stands in solidarity with our Black students, faculty, and staff as well as Black communities across the country.
-We condemn all murders of Black people by the police, recent and throughout the history of police brutality.
+The University of Washington Bothell and Cascadia College Campus Library stands in solidarity with Black students, faculty, and staff at UWB and CC as well as with Black communities across the country.
+The Campus Library recognizes its power as a historically white institution and intends to use that power for not only serving more fully but also empowering the Black people in our community.
+We condemn all murders of and violence against Black people, recent and throughout the history of policing and the carceral state.
 We condemn the systems of oppression and institutionalized racism that allow and perpetuate these atrocities.
 We condemn inaction and silence from individuals and institutions meant to support and serve community.
 Black Lives Matter.

 More information about the UWB/CC Campus Library Leadership Team